Leshiro/luckie-bot/README.md

 # Luckie Bot
 Personal repository for my Discord bot, Luckie.
 Built with Python using discord.py.
 Designed for personal use and experimentation.

+Luckie is a multi-feature Discord bot designed for server moderation and utility tasks.

 ## Commands
 - `/guilds` — Lists all servers the bot is in (owner-only)
 - `/server` — Shows server information